ivicam/buildingai/README.md

-# Create personalized recommendations for Customers in fast food restaurant
+# Create personalized recommendations in fast food restaurant

 Final project for the Building AI course